The Community Manager's Self-Care Checklist

 7. Congratulate yourself

 What each of these items entails is highly individual.
-So sit down and identify the times in your life you've felt happiest and what kinds of things you were doing at those times.
+So, sit down and identify the times in your life when you've felt happiest and what you were doing during those moments.
 You'll see natural patterns emerge.

 You can start to see your own self-care options by creating a Happiness Island Brainstorm.

-I actually created a “Happiness Islands” brainstorm with Paper.
-I like structure…
+I actually created a “Happiness Islands” brainstorm for myself.
+It’s messy, but it gets the job done, since I like structure…

 I'll throw out ideas for you to get your brain moving in the right direction.